Foz is a beautiful neighborhood on the western side of Porto where the Douro river pours into the Atlantic Ocean.

 The menu in this restaurant is rather versatile.
 For starters, you can order a fish and shellfish soup (5€), oysters (10€), grilled scallop (12€) and much more.
 For sushi and sashimi, you can get five pieces of different types of sashimi (7€ – 9€) or a mix of maki, gunkan, sashimi, nigiri (19€ for 16 pieces, 28€ for 24 pieces).

 For the main course, it has different types of fish (all 19€) including codfish served with potatoes and tuna fish served with vegetables.
 The most expensive item on this menu is tiger shrimp with tagliolini (26€).
 They have pasta and risotto (18€ – 26€) as well as salads (7€ – 14€).

 On the kids’ menu, you have soup, chopped meat with fried eggs, potato fries, rice and a scoop of ice cream (15€).

 After you have a nice seafood meal, you can go for a peaceful walk and explore the area around known as Foz Velha.
 It has colorful houses and narrow photogenic streets.

-How to get there: take the tram Line 1 and get off at Passeio Alegre.
-Wish sushi restaurant should be a 3 minute walking distance.
+How to get there: take the tram 1 and get off at Passeio Alegre.
+Wish sushi restaurant should be a 3 minutes walking distance.

 Twins 19.74 Restaurante & Bar